 Older Than Feudalism.
 After Patroclus' death in The Iliad, Achilles cuts a bloody path through the Trojan forces and doesn't stop for a couple more books.
 It's implied he was able to do this before, but now he's really mad.
 Actually, the whole epic is dedicated to 'menin', wrath.
 The opening line and invocation is:

-An Italian adaptment of the Chanson de Roland has the eponymous character gets into this state when he finds out the girl he saved and protected has eloped with an enemy soldier.
+Orlando Furioso has the eponymous character get into this state when he finds out the girl he saved and protected has eloped with an enemy soldier.
 The next books are all about him ravaging all around, from tearing apart any living thing he encounters to defeating an army of mercenaries throwing boulders and trees at them.
 To get him back to normal, his allies have to literally get his sanity back from where it fled to (the Moon).

 In Mission of Honor this is what Mike Henke has Baroness Medusa and her staff do to Admiral Crandall.

 "You misunderstand me.
 I am not here to keep the darkness out.
-I am here to keep it in."
-Yeah.
-He fought unstoppable rage—not 'someone under rage', the rage itself as it tried to use him—and stopped it.
+I am here to keep it in."note Yeah.
+He fought unstoppable rage—not "someone under rage", the rage itself as it tried to use him—and stopped it.